Prussian Poland Tour

 September 16–26, 2023

-10 – day tour through today’s Greater Poland, Masuria and Pomerania and the lands that were a part of Prussian partition of Poland
+10-day tour through today’s Greater Poland, Masuria and Pomerania and the lands that were part of the Prussian partition of Poland.

 Download the itinerary for 2023